 If you are having trouble paying your debts, you need reliable information to assess your possibilities.
 There are many options available and Crowe MacKay & Company is here to help.
-We are glad to offer a wide range of credit relief services and debt solutions in Vancouver and the surrounding area.
+We are glad to offer a wide range of credit relief services and debt solutions for clients in Vancouver and the surrounding area.
 Bankruptcy is not your only option, so please call us or fill out our Debtor Application Form to learn what the best course of action is for you.

 For most people, bankruptcy should be treated as a last resort.
 If you’ve declared bankruptcy before, you should especially try to avoid going bankrupt again.
 The consequences can include: